mesosphere/marathon/docs/health-checks.md

 # Health Checks

 Health checks may be specified per application to be run against that application's tasks.

-- The default health check employs Mesos' knowledge of the task state `TASK_RUNNING => healthy`
+- The default health check employs Mesos' knowledge of the task state `TASK_RUNNING => healthy`.
 - Marathon provides a `health` member of the task resource via the [REST API]({{ site.baseurl }}/docs/rest-api.html), so you can add a health check to your application definition.

-A health check is considered passing if (1) its HTTP response code is between 200 and 399, inclusive, and (2) its response is received within the `timeoutSeconds` period.
+A health check is considered passing if (1) its HTTP response code is between 200 and 399 inclusive, and (2) its response is received within the `timeoutSeconds` period.
 If a task fails more than `maxConsecutiveFailures` health checks consecutively, that task is killed.

 ##### Example usage

+HTTP:

 ```json
 {